 Summer Arts on Main in downtown Portland offers a weekly free performance every Wednesday, July through the first week of September from 11 a.m. – 2 p.m.
 Enjoy the performance, shop at the outdoor artisan booths, take your kids to the children’s art area, and rub elbows with hundreds of locals and tourists.

 The city of Portland offers a staggering amount of concerts and movies throughout the summer.
-Other city offerings include the free lunch program and moving rock wall for kids, which travel to parks across the city all through the summer.
-Oh and don’t forget splash pads (aka interactive fountains) and pools!
+Other city offerings include the free lunch program for kids and splash pads (aka interactive fountains) and pools!

 Gardens and Farms